-The definitive list of most popular South American cities which are ranked because in many cases they are points of entry, capital cities, representative of their countries or distinctive for particular attractions.
+Check out our definitive list of most popular South American cities.
+In many cases, they are points of entry, capital cities, representative of their countries or distinctive for particular attractions.
 Each has its own charm and ambiance.

 01 of 10